myrthereuver/myrthereuver.github.io/_pages/publications.md

 <sub>**Myrthe Reuver**, Alessandra Polimeno, Antske Fokkens, and Ana Isabel Lopes (2024).
 Topic-specific social science theory in stance detection: a proposal and interdisciplinary pilot study on sustainability initiatives.
 In Proceedings of the 4th Workshop on Computational Linguistics for the Political and Social Sciences: Long and short papers, pages 101–111, Vienna, Austria.
 Association for Computational Linguistics. [paper](https://aclanthology.org/2024.cpss-1.8/)

 <sub>Maximilian Maurer, Julia Romberg, **Myrthe Reuver**, Negash Weldekiros, & Gabriella Lapesa (2024).
 Gesis-dsm at perpectivearg2024: A matter of style? socio-cultural differences in argumentation.
-In Proceedings of the 11th Workshop on Argument Mining (ArgMining 2024) (pp. 169-181). [paper](https://aclanthology.org/2024.argmining-1.18.pdf)
+In Proceedings of the 11th Workshop on Argument Mining (ArgMining 2024) (pp. 169-181). [paper](https://aclanthology.org/2024.argmining-1.18.pdf) | 🥉**Shared Task Third Place**

 <sub>**Myrthe Reuver**, Suzan Verberne, & Antske Fokkens (2024).
 Investigating the Robustness of Modelling Decisions for Few-Shot Cross-Topic Stance Detection: A Preregistered Study.
 In: Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024) (pp. 9245-9260). [paper](https://aclanthology.org/2024.lrec-main.809.pdf)